erin-doyle/reactathon-a11y-workshop-2/README.md

 Instructor: Erin Doyle

 Thank you for signing up for the workshop on Building Accessible Web Apps with React!
 Please read through this entire document and follow the steps to get set up.
 Please complete each step *before* the workshop starts to ensure that you are ready to go from the start!

+## Slides
+The slides from the workshop are available [here](https://docs.google.com/presentation/d/1Hys8ianCVUsLBZS5dt4sdIKrBq6royAQ0lm_DIForVI/edit?usp=sharing).

 ## Contents
 1. [Set up the Dev Environment](#1.-dev-env-setup)